-End on a sweet note: Help your mini-merrymaker thank guests for attending with these fruity note cards.
+End on a sweet note: Help your mini-merrymaker thank guests for attending with these rainbow surprise balls.

 Consider combining two beloved kids’ birthday party themes for a pirates and mermaids party.
-It appeals to the wild-eyed swashbucklers, the Finding Nemo-fans, and those that would rather be under the sea and dreaming.
+It appeals to the wild-eyed swashbucklers, the Finding Nemo-fans, and those that would rather be under the sea.
 Playfully and easily announce the day’s theme by sending your guests a pirate or mermaid invitation.

-“Aweigh We Go” by Meri Meri.
-“Let’s Shellabrate” by Meri Meri.
+“Aweigh We Go” and “Let’s Shellabrate” by Meri Meri for Paperless Post.